kantesreenithin/Projects/README.md

 2.create variable and get image using read function

-3.At first convert the image to gray scale
+3.At first convert the image to gray

 4.Now invert the image